damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 ### 3.2.8.
 The way of writing a message

-In the application introduced a feature that allows each character to imitate writing in the form of an animation of jumping dots which delays the display of the message.
+In the app introduced a feature that allows each character to imitate writing in the form of an animation of jumping dots which delays the display of the character's message.

 <br/>